Heads up Foodies… Taste of Auckland is here!

 Paris Butter

-Paris Butter serves French fare, and having not experienced their Duck Fat Fries, we ordered two lots of these, which were devoured in minutes!
+Paris Butter serves French fare.
+We had not experienced their Duck Fat Fries before.
+We ordered two lots of these.
+They were devoured in minutes!

 The Shucker Brothers

-What festival would be complete without oysters?
+What festival would it be without oysters?
 Last year, there were none, so am excited that The Shucker Brothers will be featuring at Taste this year.
-They have brought their ocean-fresh oysters (freshly shucked to order) that are sourced locally from Clevedon, Mahurangi and Waiheke’s Te Matuku.
+They have brought ocean-fresh oysters.
+These are freshly shucked to order.
+The oysters are sourced locally from Clevedon, Mahurangi and Waiheke’s Te Matuku.
 Yum!

 HIGHLIGHT: Trevally kokoda with chilli, lime, fresh coconut and nuoc cham = 12 crowns